What Are Credit Card Convenience Checks and How Are They Used?

 What are the disadvantages of using credit card convenience checks?

-The biggest disadvantage when using a convenience check from your credit card company is the added fees and interest you’ll pay.
+One big disadvantage when using a convenience check from your credit card company is the added fees and interest you’ll typically pay.
 Each check incurs a flat fee or a fee based on a percentage of the check amount.
 Additionally, convenience checks are considered a cash advance, which incurs a higher APR on the borrowed amount.
 Plus, there’s no grace period so interest starts accruing immediately.

 Photo credit: iStock/Ivan Pantic